West of Twin Peaks Timeline

 1905

-• City Beautiful Plan by Daniel Burnham recommends underground transit through Twin Peaks and the use of curvilinear landscaped streets in residential developments.
+• City Beautiful Plan by Chicago Architect, Daniel Burnham, recommends underground transit through Twin Peaks, parks on the City’s hilltops and the use of curvilinear landscaped streets in residential developments.

 1906